elasticio/elasticio.github.io/content/_getting-started/passthrough-feature.md

 An ability to access the data on different steps of the integration flow and combine them into one outgoing message is an important advantage for many integration use-cases.
-Here are some scenarious when the passthrough feature makes a significant difference.
+Here are some scenarios when the passthrough feature makes a significant difference.

 *   As an integrator you want to retrieve the data from more than one external resource and combine it into one outgoing message to store it in your desired storage.
-Without the passthrough feature you would need to retrive the data separately from different resources, synchronize them and store in the storage.
-For this you would definetly need to use more than one integration flow and make sure not overwrite it every time.
+Without the passthrough feature you would need to retrieve the data separately from different resources, synchronize them and store in the storage.
+For this you would definitely need to use more than one integration flow and make sure not overwrite it every time.
-*   As an integrator you would like to retrive the data at least two times from the third party resource due to limitations of the third party API abilities.
-Without the passthrough you would need to use two different initegration flows and somehow synchronize the information between them.
+*   As an integrator you would like to retrieve the data at least two times from the third party resource due to limitations of the third party API abilities.
+Without the passthrough you would need to use two different integration flows and somehow synchronize the information between them.

 Let us have a look into an example on how the passthrough feature can help to solve a real-life integration dilemma.